nicky-nym/nicky-nym.github.io/pages/cities.md

   > In the United States in 2013, commuting trips represented only 20 percent of weekday urban trips, 28 percent of vehicle kilometers traveled, and 39 percent of public transport passenger-kilometer traveled.[^bertaud]

-  The one-hour number seems to be surprizingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.
+  The one-hour number seems to be surprisingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.
 The one-hour constant is believed to have held true in:
   + Ancient Rome
   + Medieval Paris
   + Victorian London — steam train